IchhwakM/ToDoList/README.md

 # ToDoList
-First project
-It is a simple ToDo app using HTML, CSS And JS
+- It is a simple ToDo app using HTML, CSS And JS